ahv0ng/dinosaur-park-game/design-docs/wba_assignment3.md

   - During the scheduled class
   - **Coded at least one section** of the assignment
 - Friday 30th October
-  - Continue with coding our own respective sections
+  - To have **completed all (if not most) of the coding** for the assignment
 - Tuesday 3rd November
   - During scheduled class
-  - **Complete all coding** for the assignment
-- Saturday 7th November
   - **Write up recommendations for the game engine**
   - **Ensure all UML diagrams are up to date**
-- Tuesday 10th November
+- Thursday 5th November
   - Final check
   - **Submission**

-cupOfJava will aim to complete Assignment 3 by the end of the last team meeting on Tuesday 10th November.
+cupOfJava will aim to complete Assignment 3 by the end of the last team meeting on Thursday 5th November.

 ## Signed Agreement

-Alden: I accept this WBA.
+Alden:

-Nick: I accept this WBA.
+Nick: